Hans Dirk de Vries Reilingh

-Hans Dirk de Vries Reilingh (Groningen, August 22, 1908 - Naarden, April 18, 2001) was a Dutch geographer and professor.
+Hans Dirk de Vries Reilingh (Groningen, 22 August 1908 - Naarden, 18 April 2001) was a Dutch geographer and professor.

 Personal life

 Hans Dirk de Vries Reilingh, often shortened to Reilingh, was born into a family of doctors in Groningen.
 His father and his grandfather were both postgraduate doctors.
 After the death of his father, Reilingh moved to The Hague.
 This was where he completed his HSB-b final exams.
 He then enrolled in social geography studies at the University of Amsterdam.
 In 1932 he earned his master's degree.
 His friend, Hendrick van der Wielen (in 1930 promoted by Sebald Rudolf Steinmetz) asked him to teach c courses at Allardsoog, the first Volkshogeschool in the Netherlands.

 In 1938, Reilingh moved to Markelo, where he founded the volkhogeschool Diependaal.
 During the Second World War, his work at the volkshogeschool was shut down.
 Reilingh worked in the war years as a teacher in Almelo and also as a researcher for ISONEVO in Twente.
 He also finished his thesis during this period.
-He was awarded cum laude by Steinmetz on November 11, 1945.
+He was awarded cum laude by Steinmetz on 11 November 1945.

 After the Second World War, Reilingh worked for the Ministry of Education, Arts and Sciences.
 In 1947, he founded the volkshogeschool Eerbeek.

 In 1949 Henri Nicolaas ter Veen died.
 Reilingh was his successor of the same department: Social Geography and Land Description.
 He retired in 1971.